spex-xray/spex-help/source/models/pion.rst

 We have now incorporated a first version of emission from the same layer.
 We cannot give you any guarantee at the moment that it is bug-free.
-We know at the moment that the source has probelms when the density gets too high; this is different for each ion; so unless you limit the density in fitting, SPEX may encounter a situation where you surpass the critical density and you may get a warning message.
+We know at the moment that the source has problems when the density gets too high; this is different for each ion; so unless you limit the density in fitting, SPEX may encounter a situation where you surpass the critical density and you may get a warning message.
 Here is an example.
 For a photoionised case, with :math:`\log \xi = 3` (resulting :math:`kT=0.64` keV) the nominal occupation of the ground state of H becomes negative for a density :math:`>0.15\times 10^{20}` :math:`\mathrm{m}^{-3}`.
 This can be traced down to incomplete atomic data.
 For H , we include collisional excitation and de-excitation up to principal quantum number :math:`n=5` but not above.